p4x/gandhi/README.md

 bundle install
 ````

-In the root directory of the app, run:
+Run the gandhi rake setup task:
 ```bash
 rake gandhi:setup
 ```

 This is simply a rake task that runs two sub-tasks ('rake gandhi:copy_settings' and 'rake gandhi:salt').

-You can run these tasks independently as well.
-Copy the exeample settings file to RAILS_ROOT/config/settings.yml:
+You can run these tasks independently as well (if you'd like).

+Copy the exeample settings file to RAILS_ROOT/config/settings.yml by running:
 ```bash
 rake gandhi:copy_settings
 ```